N1ghtmar3xr/GhostProxy/README.md

 Navigate to the internal IP of a web server in the client's network (e.g., `http://192.168.1.50`).
 Your request will be securely proxied.

+*** Proxychains set up can be implemented too for access service other than web like ssh,  rdp and many nore.

 ## License